 Call for applications

-Please read the Call for applications carefully before filling in the application form (the application form, on the web page, will be activated on November 1st, 2024 at 8.00 am).
+Please read the Call for applications carefully before completing the application form (The web page for application period on 2024, will be updated by the end of August.
+The application form, on the web page, will be activated on November 1tst, 2024 at 8.00 am).
 Submit your application by 15.00 (CMT +2) on December 16, 2024).

-The Health Sciences Unit is one of the leading research institutions with international recognition at Tampere University.
-Degree programmes include bachelor, master and doctoral levels, and have a strong emphasis on training in research methods.
-IPPE programme faculty are involved in several international collaborative research projects.
-Teaching and research are multidisciplinary and include the fields of biostatistics, epidemiology, gerontology, global health, health care management, health economics, health services research, health sociology, nursing science, occupational health, public health, social and health policy, and social psychiatry.
+The Health Sciences Unit is one of the leading research institutions at Tampere University and widely recognized internationally.
+Offered degree programmes include bachelor, master and doctoral levels.
+Doctoral training has a strong emphasis on training in research methods.
+The IPPE programme faculty participate in several international collaborative research projects.
+Our teaching and research in public health is multidisciplinary, and includes the fields of biostatistics, epidemiology, gerontology, global health, health care management, health economics, health services research, health sociology, nursing science, health promotion, social and health policy, and social psychiatry.
+The Unit also hosts the World Health Organization Collaborating Centre on Health in All Policies and the Social Determinants of Health.

 Programme goals

-The main objectives of the IPPE Programme are to increase knowledge and understanding of major public health problems, particularly in low-and middle-income countries, and to build sustainable public health capacity in these countries by working with global partners in the field.
-IPPE trains epidemiologists and public health personnel for leadership positions in research, administration, program planning and policy development.
+The main objectives of the IPPE Programme are to increase knowledge and understanding of major public health problems, particularly in low-and middle-income countries, and to build sustainable public health capacity in these countries by collaborating with global partners in the field.
+The Programme trains epidemiologists and public health personnel for leadership positions in research, administration, program planning and policy development.

 Programme content

-The IPPE Programme consists of intensive theoretical and practical training in epidemiology and biostatistics, courses in other public health sciences, research seminars and individual supervision.
-Although the core epidemiology and biostatistics curriculum content are required, the students are given considerable latitude in selecting optional courses and the programme may be tailored to meet individual learning and professional goals.
+The IPPE Programme includes intensive theoretical and practical training in epidemiology and biostatistics, courses in other public health sciences, research seminars and individual supervision.
+Although the core method courses are required, the students are given considerable latitude in selecting optional courses and the programme may be tailored to meet individual learning and professional goals.
 Please see previous course descriptions.

-The selected PhD candidates will spend the academic year from August 2023 to May 2024 in Tampere, Finland to complete the required coursework and to prepare a comprehensive research plan for their PhD thesis.
+The selected PhD candidates will spend the 2025 to 2026 academic year (from August 2025 to May 2026) in Tampere, Finland to complete the required coursework and to prepare a comprehensive research plan for their PhD thesis.
 The bulk of field research, data analysis and reporting, however, is generally conducted after completion of coursework either in Finland or abroad during three to four additional years.
-The doctoral dissertation consists of three to four original scientific papers published in international, peer-reviewed journals and a thesis synthesizing the research findings.
+The doctoral dissertation consists of at least three original scientific papers published in international, peer-reviewed journals and a thesis synthesizing the research findings.
 After successful public examination and defense of the dissertation, a doctoral degree (PhD) in epidemiology or related public health discipline is awarded.

 Health and Social Policy